Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Proposed adversarial defense method

 \section{Proposed adversarial defense method}

-We adopt the self-supervised learning based reformer (SSLR) for adversarial defense as it attains the ability of purifying the superficial perturbations and maintaining the pivotal information in the inputs after pretraining.
-Based on SSLR, we propose a defense framework which includes one purification module, named adversarial perturbation purification, and one detection module, named adversarial perturbation detection, for defending ASV systems against adversarial samples.
+We adopt the self-supervised learning based reformer (SSLR) for adversarial defense as it attains the ability of purifying the superficial perturbations and maintaining the pivotal information in the inputs after training.
+Based on the SSLR, we propose a defense framework which includes one purification module, named adversarial perturbation purification, and one detection module, named adversarial perturbation detection, for defending ASV systems against adversarial samples.
 In contrast to existing works \cite{wang2019adversarial,li2020investigating,zhang2020adversarial}, our proposed framework doesn't require knowledge of the process for adversarial sample synthesis.
-The two modules in our defense framework are both orthogonal to adversarial training \cite{wang2019adversarial,wu2020defense}.
-The purification module pulls adversarial samples back towards the decision boundary, which is effective for purifying tiny adversarial perturbations.
+The two modules in our defense framework are orthogonal to adversarial training \cite{wang2019adversarial,wu2020defense}.
+The purification module purifies tiny adversarial perturbations and recovers the clean samples from adversarial ones.
 The detection module aims at differentiating the adversarial samples from genuine samples by approximating the statistical properties of genuine samples and setting a threshold.